 Heavy & dense

 Don’t worry if you’re the type of person who needs a hearty breakfast.
 That’s completely fine for Vata dosha types.
 Specifically, root vegetable stirfrys and eggs with lots of ghee (or Ghruta) are grounding and will support your energy and fill you up.

 Moist & oily

 Vata dosha types should avoid dry and stale meals, like plain toast.
 Instead, they should focus on making their foods moist and oily by incorporating lots of healthy fats, like ghee, olive oil, and sesame oil.

 Sweet, sour & salty

 Vatas benefit from sweet, sour, and salty flavors and should minimize bitter, astringent and pungent tastes (e.g. bitter leafy greens, legumes, and spicy foods).

 Ayurvedic Breakfast Ideas for Vata Types

 Now that you know the components of a Ayurvedic Vata breakfast, consider these recipe ideas:

-- Warm cereal like oatmeal and rice porridge with ghee, dates, and maple syrup
+- Warm cereal like oatmeal and rice porridge with cinnamon, cardamom, ghee, and maple syrup

 - Eggs, Ghruta & sea salt

 - Stewed apples or pears with ginger and cloves in ghee

 - Vegetable stirfry in sesame oil with cumin and tahini sauce

-- Baked sweet potato, yam or acorn squash with a nut or seed butter
+- Baked sweet potato, yam or acorn squash with a nut or seed butter, topped with cinnamon

 Unlike Kapha and Pitta types, Vata types can also incorporate moderate amounts of sour foods, like green grapes, oranges and grapefruit.

 With respect to beverages, Vatas should be careful with coffee and caffeine.
 These stimulants can create Vata imbalance, resulting in anxiety or feelings of scatteredness.
 Instead, Vatas should sip on warm water with lemon or Vata teas.
 If you want an energy boost, consider incorporating Chyawanprash into your morning ritual.
 Chyawanprash contains ingredients, like adaptogenic herbs, which give your body a natural, balanced boost.

-Just remember that the more you experiment with Vata balancing breakfasts, the more you’ll come to understand what types of foods are right for your energies.
+Just remember that the more you experiment with Vata balancing breakfasts, the more you’ll come to understand what types of Vata foods are right for your energies.
 Soon, you’ll have a list featuring plenty of breakfast meals that help you feel your best each day.

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)